-Hidden Doors can be located above or below ground.
-They are most often found in the walls, floors and ceilings of homes.
+Hidden Doors are most often found in the walls, floors and ceilings of homes.

 To those in the Hidden Door Industry like Hidden Door Builders, the tools and techniques used to build and automate hidden doors are protected Trade Secrets.

-Hidden Door Hinges > are needed for some doors.
-Heavy Duty Doors require Heavy Duty Hidden Hinges.
-Which hinges to use is a Trade Secret Revealed in the Manual.
+Hidden Door Hinges > are needed for some but not all doors.
+Heavy Duty Doors require Heavy Duty Hidden Hinges to bear the load without sagging.

 Hidden Doors can be nearly any size and can be made of many different materials (including projectile resistant metal construction) and they can take many forms (mirrors, stairs, panels) but the most common is the wooden bookcase hidden door.